I spend a lot of time struggling to find a way to gather all of these feelings constantly running through my mind.

-And by the time I’ve gone through all of these motions — on a regular, almost daily basis — it seems that there is no time or brain power to actually do the damn thing and write the damn book.
+By the time I’ve gone through all of these motions — on a regular, almost daily basis — it seems that there is no time or brain power to actually do the damn thing and write the damn book.

-Seasons changed and so did I
+Seasons have changed and so have I

 Day in day out, I talk about writing.
 I dream about writing.
 I make plans.
 I journal.
 I read about writing.
 I write about writing.

-Either way, writing it has reminded me of the most important things I’ve learned in the last few years:
+Writing it has reminded me of the most important things I’ve learned in the last few years:

 To love, support, and cherish those who love, support, and cherish you.